iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### account.document() ⇒ [<code>Document</code>](#Document)
 Returns a copy of the document managed by the `Account`.

+Note: the returned document only has a valid signature after publishing an integration chain update.
+In general, for use cases where the signature is required, it is advisable to resolve the document from the Tangle.

 **Kind**: instance method of [<code>Account</code>](#Account)
 <a name="Account+resolveIdentity"></a>